lemonparty/lemonparty2018/README.md

 This repo holds the website for Katherine and Michael's wedding.
 Let's see if this goes off with a hitch...

-lemonparty2018 is a pretty basic static site; the only dynamic thing going on is the RSVP form.
-In searching for an RSVP solution of the right "weight", we settled on emailing when a form is submitted, along with writing a flat file to disk for backup (to the`./rsvps` foler).
-A database felt too heavy, and submitting to a google form with some weird unsupported ajax felt too brittle.
+lemonparty2018 is a pretty basic wedding website template.
+It features:
+* a splash screen with login
+* an rsvp form that emails and writes a flat file to disk
+* a photo display page with dynamic layouts and lazily loaded images

 ## Back end